 Led by a tour guide, you will go through an area of narrow streets where the Jews once lived.
 This area was called “call” and was made up of some streets that still exist today, such as Calle Sol or Calle Monte-Sion.
 You will then stop in front of a church that bears the same name and that is built on an old synagogue.

 When the Jews were expelled from all the Christian kingdoms in the fifteenth century, including the Balearic archipelago, the so-called xuetes emerged.
-The “xuetes’ are the children of the Jewish converts, who still have a lot of influence in Palma de Mallorca.
+The “xuetes” are the children of the Jewish converts, who still have a lot of influence in Palma de Mallorca.
 During the tour you will be able to appreciate it.

-The tour ends after two hours, near the Cathedral of Santa María de Mallorca.
+This Palma free walking tour ends after two hours, near the Cathedral of Santa María de Mallorca.

-I hope that this article about the best free tours in Palma de Mallorca has been informative and very useful to you in planning your trip.
+I hope that this article about the best free walking tours in Palma de Mallorca in English has been informative and very useful to you in planning your trip.
 If you have any doubts or questions, I encourage you to leave a comment or send me an email.
 Until next time, travelers!